With Ebola rapidly spreading in Africa

 "One of the biggest changes in politics in my lifetime is that the delusional is no longer marginal.
 It has come in from the fringe, to sit in the seat of power in the Oval Office and in Congress.
 For the first time in our history, ideology and theology hold a monopoly of power in Washington.
 Theology asserts propositions that cannot be proven true; ideologues hold stoutly to a world view despite being contradicted by what is generally accepted as reality.
 When ideology and theology couple, their offspring are not always bad but they are always blind.
 And there is the danger: voters and politicians alike, oblivious to the facts."
 Bill Moyers: Democracy in the Balance

-Yes, paradoxically, the hallmark of insanity—a turning away from reality—can seem sane!
-And this seemingly sane insanity is what most people build their lives upon: simply trying to take care of business and grab whatever modicums of happiness one can from life.
+Yes, paradoxically, the hallmark of insanity — a turning away from reality — can seem sane!
+And this seemingly sane insanity is what most people build their lives upon: simply trying to take care of business and grab whatever modicum of happiness one can from life.
 This "business as usual" approach to life exists side by side with the awareness of inevitable catastrophes to which we say, "What can I do?
 I'm only one person.
 Stop bothering me."

 Along with such leading lights as Osama Bin Laden, George Bush had no need to be concerned about human made catastrophes (like the effects of massive overpopulation).
 After all as Osama said, one cannot be misguided if one is guided by God!
 The Shrub made not the slightest effort to proactively plan for or to try to prevent any coming pandemic until he was soundly embarrassed by Katrina, and then other crises made him urgently need to exploit fear and anxiety.

 And then he eagerly exaggerated the immediate danger in an effort to restore his plummeting ratings.
-He tried to appear "presidential" in his concern for our well-being and in his new, foresighted planning, even though he had been ignoring this festering crisis for five years (a deep and profound problem that involves far more than Bird Flu).
+He tried to appear "presidential" in his concern for our well-being and in his new, foresighted planning, even though he had been ignoring this festering crisis for five years (a deep and profound problem that involves far more than Ebola or the Bird Flu scare during the Bush years).
 All of a sudden, in a grand gesture of distraction, his administration started emphasizing the danger, claiming that a pandemic in the immediate future is almost "certain."
 Just the ticket to get people to ignore your religiously deluded incompetence and righteous indifference to preventable human tragedies.

 Yes, this is an extremely cynical view of Bush's presidency.
-But even more than that it is an indictment of a co-opted democratic system that puts authoritarian, sound-bite, religious ideologues in power, not true leaders.
+But even more than that it is an indictment of co-opted, pseudo-democratic, political systems that put authoritarian, sound-bite, religious ideologues in power, not true leaders.
 Once again we are confronted by the distinction between authority and leadership.